Urobotos/Sandworm/README.md

   ----

 > *"He who controls the Sandworms, controls the rhythm of Arrakis."*
-> — Ancient Fremen Proverb
+> — Ancient Fremen Proverb<br>

 The **Sandworms** — the great **Shai-Hulud** — are not merely creatures of Arrakis.
 They are revered, honored, and feared by the Fremen.
-Drawn by the subtlest tremors, the deepest beats hidden in the sands, they awaken and come.
+Drawn by the subtlest tremors, the deepest beats hidden in the sands, they awaken and come.<br>

 In your journey to tame and install the perfect **vibrations** that attract the true spirit of **Shai-Hulud**, follow this guide carefully.
-Each step of this README.md will lead you closer to aligning your machine’s heart with the timeless rhythms of the desert.
+Each step of this README.md will lead you closer to aligning your machine’s heart with the timeless rhythms of the desert.<br>

 Prepare yourself.
-The Sandworm hears... and answers.
+The Sandworm hears... and answers.<br>

  ----